tarantool/vshard/README.md

 This section contains definitions of key terms used throughout the document.

-Cluster
-	Set of nodes that form a single group
+Cluster - Set of nodes that form a single group<br>
-	Horizontal scaling
-	Partitioning data into several servers and adding more servers as necessary Node
+Horizontal scaling - Partitioning data into several servers and adding more servers as necessary<br>
-	Physical or virtual server instance
+Node - Physical or virtual server instance<br>
-	Rebalancing
-	Moving some part of data to new servers added to the cluster Replicaset
+Rebalancing - Moving some part of data to new servers added to the cluster<br>
-	Container for storing data.
-Each replicaset stores a unique subset of vbuckets (one vbucket cannot belong to several replicasets at once)
+Replicaset - Container for storing data.
+Each replicaset stores a unique subset of vbuckets (one vbucket cannot belong to several replicasets at once)<br>
-	Router
-	Server responsible for routing requests from the system to certain cluster nodes Sharding
+Router - Server responsible for routing requests from the system to certain cluster nodes<br>
-	Database architecture that allows splitting data between two or more database instances by some key.
-Sharding is a special case of horizontal scaling.
+Sharding - Database architecture that allows splitting data between two or more database instances by some key.
+Sharding is a special case of horizontal scaling.<br>
-	Vertical scaling
-	Increasing a server capacity (for example, using a more powerful CPU or adding extra RAM or disk space) Virtual bucket (vbucket)
-	Sharding key that determines which replicaset stores certain data
+Virtual bucket (vbucket) - Sharding key that determines which replicaset stores certain data<br>

 ## See Also